-Preheat oven to 375 F. and bake for ten minutes.
-Reduce heat to 350 F. and bake until lightly browned (another 15-20 minutes).
+Preheat oven to 375 degrees F. and bake rolls for ten minutes.
+Reduce heat to 350 degrees F. and bake until lightly browned (another 15 to 20 minutes).

-A silky, soft dough that bakes up into melt-in-your-mouth roll that is made to sop of turkey gravy.
+A silky, soft dough that bakes up into melt-in-your-mouth rolls that are made to sop of turkey gravy.
 Unsalted margarine makes these tender but still dairy free, to serve with the Thanksgiving turkey.